-Since 1993, Robert Breitbach Consulting has been present on the market as a retained International Executive Search Firm with a focus on technical industries.
+Every business has a story...
+Welcome to ours!Since 1993, Robert Breitbach Consulting has been present on the market as a retained and independent International Executive Search Firm - managed by its proprietor - with a focus on technical industries.

-With offices in Germany, Spain and Estonia as well as a partner network throughout Europe, the United States, the Middle East and Asia, that has been built over a period of two decades, we have all the necessary resources to manage your domestic and international personnel recruiting projects.
+With offices in Germany, Spain, and Estonia as well as a partner network throughout Europe, the United States, the Middle East and Asia, that has been built over a period of more than two and a half decades, we have all the necessary resources to manage your domestic and international personnel recruiting projects.

-Please click here to request our brochure and a non-binding quotation.
+Please click here for our brochure and a non-binding quotation

-Our business activities include all tools a search firm can access, such as direct search, social networks, classifieds, database and last but not least our valuable industry contacts - after all we have 25 years of experience!
+Our business activities include all tools a modern search firm can access, such as direct search, social networks, classifieds, database and last but not least our valuable industry contacts - after all we have more than 25 years of experience!

-Do not hesitate to contact us.
-We would like to inform you about our recruitment process in detail and it goes without saying that we would be pleased to provide you with references.
+We Live Connections!Do not hesitate to contact us!
+Let us inform you about our recruitment process in detail and it goes without saying that we will be pleased to provide you with references.